PMS includes any combination of the following: becoming irritable, anxious, moody, or depressed or having headaches or sore, swollen breasts.

 Mood disorders can cause similar symptoms, and those symptoms may worsen just before a menstrual period, even in women who do not have PMS or premenstrual dysphoric disorder.

-In premenstrual dysphoric disorder Premenstrual dysphoric disorder A short discussion of prolonged grief disorder.
-Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more , premenstrual symptoms are so severe that they interfere with work, social activities, or relationships.
+In premenstrual dysphoric disorder Premenstrual dysphoric disorder Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to interfere with functioning.
+It may follow a recent... read more , premenstrual symptoms are so severe that they interfere with work, social activities, or relationships.
 Interest in daily activities is greatly reduced, and some women may even become suicidal.
 Symptoms occur regularly before menstrual periods start and end when or shortly after periods start.
 Women may lose interest in their usual activities and have suicidal thoughts.

 Diagnosis of Premenstrual Syndrome